 Skip to main content

-Lying on your back can be a great position for neck, shoulder, back, hip and knee comfort.
-For this position to be successful, it is important to have a pillow that can support your head and neck in a neutral position (not propped up or extending backwards).
-The mattress must also be firm enough that your body doesn’t sink down at the hips, causing pain in the lower back.
+Lying on the back can be a great position for Halifax seniors’ neck, shoulder, back, hip and knee comfort.
+For this position to be successful, it is important to have a pillow that can supports the head and neck in a neutral position (not propped up or extending backwards).
+The mattress must also be firm enough that the body doesn’t sink down at the hips causing pain in the lower back.
+Unfortunately, tightness in the hip and chest muscles are common for Halifax seniors and can sometimes cause this position to be uncomfortable for the lower back and/or neck, leading us to book an appointment with physio or massage.

-Many of my clients also find it is helpful to have a small pillow in front of their body to “rest” the top arm on when lying on their side.
+Sleeping on the side is, in my opinion, likely the most widely tolerated position for Halifax seniors’ comfort overnight.
+It is often the position we recommend in physio or massage.
+Ideally, you should have a pillow between your knees to preserve the alignment between your spine, hips and knees.
+Many physio and massage clients also find it is helpful to have a small pillow in front of their body to “rest” the top arm on when lying on their side.
 This reduces the pull through the shoulder, neck and upper back.
+Sleeping in this position may even save you a trip to physio or massage.

-If you are consistently uncomfortable overnight or in the morning when you wake up, it is important to better understand what’s happening in your own body and pick the sleep position that is optimal for you.
+If you are consistently uncomfortable overnight or in the morning when you wake up, it is important to better understand the changes that are happening in your own body to pick the sleep position that is optimal for you.
+The challenge is that individual injuries and medical conditions mean that what is best for one person isn’t necessarily appropriate for the next.

 Book an assessment with Zoomers